jappeace/jappeaceApplication/content/nix-based-assets.md

 	This will evict the cache on the client side.
 	But also make that result tractable, we know where it came from.

-Today we'll discuss a nix based solution, which pushes the nix store to the browser.
-We take the hash of the store path and put this in the file name of the asset.
-This results in a very reliable and efficient cache eviction scheme.
-If any build input changed, source code, compilers etc, the name also changes.

-Nix is pretty much langauge independent.
-In fact I'm using a haskell program that gets compiled to javascript as an  example.
-So this obviously will also work for javascript.